 Important Federal Student Loan Changes Effective July 1, 2026

-Changes to federal student loans were enacted on July 4, 2025 through the One Big Beautiful Bill Act.
+Changes to federal student loans were enacted on July 4, 2025.
 These changes will affect how graduate and professional students finance their education beginning on July 1, 2026.

 For purposes of these changes:

-If a borrower has a Federal Direct Loan made before July 1, 2026, while enrolled in a program of study, the borrower can continue to borrow from the program for 3 consecutive academic years or the remainder of their expected time to credential, whichever is less.
+If a student has a federal direct loan made before July 1, 2026, while enrolled in their current program of study at William James, the student can continue to borrow for 3 consecutive academic years or the remainder of their expected time to credential, whichever is less.

 New students who have not received a Direct Unsubsidized Loan disbursement before July 1, 2026 will be subject to the following new Direct Unsubsidized Loan limits:

-If a borrower has a Federal Direct Loan made before July 1, 2026, while enrolled in a program of study, the current loan limits continue to apply for 3 consecutive academic years or the remainder of their expected time to credential, whichever is less.
+If a student has a federal direct loan made before July 1, 2026, while enrolled in their current program of study at William James, the student can continue to borrow for 3 consecutive academic years or the remainder of their expected time to credential, whichever is less.

 A separate lifetime limit of $257,500 applies to all federal student loans borrowed for undergraduate, graduate, and professional studies.

-If a borrower has a Federal Direct Loan made before July 1, 2026, while enrolled in a credentialed program, the borrower can continue to borrow under current loan limits for 3 consecutive academic years or the remainder of their expected time to credential, whichever is less.
+If a student has a federal direct loan made before July 1, 2026, while enrolled in their current program of study at William James, the student can continue to borrow for 3 consecutive academic years or the remainder of their expected time to credential, whichever is less.

 Requires institutions to prorate annual loan amounts in direct proportion to the percent of full-time status the student is enrolled.